Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 ## `virtualenv`

-Use `virtualenv` to contain the environment to a single local installation of python3:
+Use `virtualenv` to contain the Python environment to a single local installation of python3:

 #### Setup